 According to the customer’s needs and requirements, SOREMA can design film washing lines suitable to treat the different agricultural films, often blended with each other or mixed with post-consumer and/or post-commercial film.

 In addition, based on the customer’s requests, we can also design film washing lines expressly dedicated to the most difficult families of agricultural film and tailored to the type of waste to be treated.
 SOREMA has already realized around the world agricultural film washing lines capable of treating even the thinnest and most contaminated types of agricultural film.

 In case of film washing lines specifically dedicated to the recycling of pure agricultural film the key points of the recycling washing process are:

-- a.
-Wearing and maintenance costs given by the high contaminations of the materials
+- Wearing and maintenance costs given by the high contaminations of the materials

-- c.
-Drying, particularly for the thinnest agricultural film
+- Drying, particularly for the thinnest agricultural film

 Wearing and maintenance costs

 In agricultural film washing and recycling, SOREMA has always been placing the maximum effort in reducing wear of machinery parts, in particular by accurately designing the recycling process.
 Reduction of costs associated with maintenance has also been sought by working with interchangeable pieces, for which maintenance operations are quick and efficient.
 Moreover, thanks to additional pre-washing and other specific modules, SOREMA properly balances the cost of the starting investments with wear and maintenance costs of the machineries that are particularly subject to the damaging action of the highly contaminated materials.